ashleydavis/brisjs-data-analysis-talk/README.md

 Do your prototyping and exploratory data analysis in JavaScript with [Data-Forge Notebook](http://www.data-forge-notebook.com/).

+## The slides for this talk

+The slides for this talk are [available on Slideshare](https://www.slideshare.net/AshleyDavis33/data-analysis-in-javascript).

+Please check this repo again in the future, once the video of my talk becomes available I'll post it as well.

 ## Getting started with this repo

 If you have git installed on your workstation you can open a command line and clone this repo as follows: